DTopping256/OT/problem1/simulatedAnnealing/simulatedAnnealing.md

 ![SA (close)](./simulated_annealing_on_f_with_start_vars_close.png?raw=true "SA (close)")

-You can see that the simulated annealing can and does often start to overshoot but with the right parameters it finds the global minimum.
+You can see that the simulated annealing can and does often start to overshoot but with the right parameters it eventually finds the global minimum.
 However, this isn't the case for a lot of combinations of parameters as we will see.

 <hr />